jmlclosa/transmission-cmd/README.md

 login transmission
 password transmission
 ```
 4. Create tra.properties file on $HOME to configure where torrents must be auto organized.
+In this example, if a torrent name contains "Anatomia", torrent will be moved to $FINISHED_DIR/series/anatomia_grey
 ```
 Suits=series/suits
 Joven=series/joven_sheldon